playfulprogramming/playfulprogramming/content/blog/networking-101-part-1-udp/index.md

 ---
 {
-	title: "Networking 101: UDP",
+	title: "Networking 101: UDP & TCP",
-	description: 'An introduction to the User Datagram Protocol, the simplest method of communicating over a network',
+	description: 'If networking is analogous to physical mail, then let\'s take a look at the letters being sent themselves.
+Let\'s dive into UDP and TCP',
 	published: '2019-09-26T05:12:03.284Z',
 	authors: ['crutchcorn'],
 	tags: ['udp', 'networking'],